bitburner-official/bitburner-src/src/Documentation/doc/en/help/faq.md

 ## Beginner questions

+### I don't have experience in JavaScript/programming experience, is that a problem?

+Not at all!
+In fact, this game is made with beginners in mind.
+Also, you'll want to refer to [MDN Web Docs](https://developer.mozilla.org/en-US/), and other JavaScript tutorials in case you get stuck while programming your scripts.

+---

 ### How do I create directories/folders?

 These are just a part of the filename.
 There is no explicit command to create them, rather files with the same prepending "directory" string are bundled together.